 A few months later, a shell landed just behind Tim’s Bren carrier as the mortars were being loaded back on to move position.
 The German artillery had located them before they could move.
 Several men from the unit were killed, Tim was blown from the platform and knocked unconscious by the blast.
 When he came round he tried to walk but the bottom of his boot was missing and part of his heel had been blown away.
 He was patched up at a field hospital, given new boots and sent back.
 He continued to serve up to the end of the war, able to ride on the carrier, and afterwards was policing in Germany for several months.
 It was a couple of years later that the injury was finally treated and the large pieces of shrapnel removed at a military hospital near Liverpool.
 Small pieces were left in, and removed as they came to the surface, the most recent piece being removed in the 1980s.

-On subsequent visits to France with the Stockport Veterans, Tim became friendly with the town’s mayor, Yannick Langlais.
+On subsequent visits to France with the Stockport Veterans, Tim became friendly with Hermanville town’s mayor, Yannick Langlais.
 He told Tim that on 6th June 1944, he was just a small boy of about five, but he remembered hearing the shelling and his father telling all the family to hide in the cellar until he could find out what was going on.
 He disappeared and came back just a few minutes later, smiling, and shouting ‘The streets are full of British soldiers’.
-The town’s flag from that time was presented by Yannick to Tim during one of his visits, and Tim felt it should be kept at Our Lady and the Apostles Church by Father Vin, not in the Town Hall at Stockport.
+The town’s flag from 1944 was presented by Yannick to Tim during one of his visits, and Tim felt it should be kept at Our Lady and the Apostles Church in Edgeley, since that was the spiritual home of the NVA.